 The Ides of March Storm, 1993

-I was driving home from work through gathering darkness.
-The usual (bad) news of the day played on the radio.
-It was interrupted by a weather advisory: Expect high winds, unseasonably low temperatures, big snow.
-It all sounded so unlikely.
-All the same I stopped at the video store in Marshall to rent several videos.
-If we were holed up for awhile due to some wild-ass storm, at least we’d be set with a little entertainment, right?
+As I drove home from work through gathering darkness, the usual (bad) news from the radio was interrupted by a startling weather advisory: Expect high winds, unseasonably low temperatures, big snow.
+Given the point in the season, it was hard to take seriously.
+All the same, I stopped at the video store in Marshall to rent several movies.
+If we were holed up for a while due to some wild-ass storm, at least we’d be set with a little entertainment, right?
 The modern man’s version of “getting ready.”

 But then, on the final drive home, I began really paying attention to what was being said: a freak storm, temperatures in the subteens, twenty inches or more of snow, high winds, ungodly windchills.
 On March fifteenth! for God’s sake?
-It hardly seemed conceivable.
-But I began feeling, “You have been warned, boy!” and put together a check list in my head.
+It was scarcely conceivable.
+But I began feeling, “You have been warned, boy!” and put together a checklist in my head.

-Arrived home, I found that Ellen had done the same.
+Arriving home, I found that Ellen had done the same.
 She had drawn water into the bathtub and our largest pots; had set out candles, flashlights, batteries; and brought up potatoes from the basement.
-Without a word I began stacking firewood from the shed on the porch; then assembled a large cache in the living-room itself.
-We hung blankets over the door jambs in the living-room, insulating it in preparation for a retreat into that inner space in the event of power failure.
+Without a word I began stacking firewood from the shed on the porch; then assembled a large cache in the living room itself.
+We hung blankets over the door jambs in the living room, insulating it in preparation for a retreat into that inner space in the event of power failure.

 The storm came on—and was all that was promised.
-It was like flipping a switch—or being on a movie set when they turn on the storm machines.
-Or taking a flying leap into two months previous, into the very asshole of winter.
-No foreplay—from one minute to the next the storm was raging, the snow exploding into blizzard in the opening howl.
+Like flipping a switch, or being on a movie set when they turn on the storm machines—or taking a flying leap into two months previous, into the very asshole of winter.
+No foreplay—from one minute to the next the storm was raging, the snow exploding into blizzard with the opening howl.
 I had never experienced anything like it.
 And March fifteen! my mind kept howling, along with the wind.
 The wind didn’t hear.

 We ate our supper, already huddling close to the wood stove even though the heating system continued humming along merrily.
 And then, to no one’s surprise, the power went down.
 For brief moments, the utter darkness accentuated the demonic shriek of the wind outside.
 We fumbled for matches, candles, grateful to say like God, “Let there be light.”